jina-ai/docs/chapters/peas-and-pods.rst

 Otherwise, one Pod manages at least two Peas. e.g. `parallel` is at least 2.

 In the first case, a Pod only manages a single Pea.
-While in the second case, when user specifically defined a `parallel` value greater equal than 2, Jina will add a :term:`HeadPea` and :term:`TailPea` to the same Pod.
+While in the second case, when user specifically defined a `parallel` value greater than 1, Jina will add a :term:`HeadPea` and :term:`TailPea` to the same Pod.
 HeadPea distribute traffic to different Peas inside the Pod, TailPea collects the calculated result from the Peas inside the Pod.